Behind the Book

 I’m a law professor—a researcher by trade.
 Everything about my profession is fact-based and not in the spiritual realm.
 But the Lord called me to write a book about lethal injection, and here is how it began.

-By the end of the year, it was clear that my lethal injection project was a book.
+By the end of the year, it was clear that my lethal injection research was a book.
 I did not want to write a book.
-I had already set down another piece because it needed book-length treatment.
-I set this down too.
+Overwhelmed, I set the project down for the holidays.

-In January 2018, I went to a law professor conference that I rarely attend (it was in San Diego, enough said).
-Over and over I was asked “what are you working on?”
-This is apparently how we law professors socialize, but I was stuck in my research so it was anxiety-producing.
-After one particularly stressful lunch, I skipped the 1pm session and went back to my hotel room to pray.
+In early January 2018, I went to a law professor conference that I rarely attend (it was in San Diego, in January, so I went).
+Law professors are nerds, and thus part of our standard greeting is “What are you working on?”
+Over and over the question came, and it stressed me out because I was stuck.
+After one particularly anxiety-producing lunch, I skipped the 1pm session and went back to my hotel room to pray.

 I remember praying, “Lord, you know I don’t want to write a book.
 But if I knew this was from you, if I knew that this is what you were calling me to do, that would change everything.
 But please Lord, speak clearly, because I’m otherwise not inclined to do it.”